Skip to main content

 How it works

-Multiple energy collectors are coupled on a string with each string corresponding to a wave energy converter.
-Each energy collector has a sail, which is moved back and forth by the passing waves.
-This movement drives hydraulic pumps generating pressurised seawater, which is piped to the conversion station (onshore or offshore) where the pressurised seawater is used to generate electricity via a standard hydropower turbine and/or desalinated water through a standard reverse osmosis system.
+Energy collectors are coupled on strings, with each string forming a wave energy converter.
+Each energy collector has a sail that moves back and forth with passing waves, driving hydraulic pumps that generate pressurised seawater.
+This is then piped to an onshore or offshore conversion station, where it is used to produce electricity via hydropower turbines and/or desalinated water through reverse osmosis.

-A wave energy farm will consist of multiple strings all pumping pressurised seawater to the common conversion station, scalable both to wave resources and to energy and/or water demands at the given location.
+A wave energy farm is comprised of multiple strings feeding a single conversion station, allowing the system to scale according to energy and/or water demand at any location.

 System overview